vikashkashyap/2D-Game/README.md

 Language : C#

-Animation - Contain Animation of game onject.
+Animation - Contain Animation of game object.

 Material - it has prefabs of material like bouncy and its physics.